 - Museum of the Home – This is a very interesting museum to learn about ‘the home’ in London from the year 1600 to the present.

 - British Museum – While the British Museum houses objects from all around the world, it also has some fascinating parts pertaining to Britain and the area around London as well.
 And if you’re interested in history in general (or just want to take advantage of another great free museum in London) then it’s well worth a visit if you have the time.

 - Kew Gardens – If you like history and gardens then Kew Gardens is a must-see for you!
 Founded in 1840 this botanical garden in Southwest London is apparently home to the largest and most diverse botanical collections in the world.
 It’s obviously a pretty massive site, so you’ll definitely want to plan your visit and probably take the day if you want to explore the gardens properly.

-- London Transport Museum – If you’re fascinated by trains, buses, automobiles and the history of transport in London (and really enjoyed visiting Cahoots and the Basement Galley Supper Club) then you might also find this rather quirky museum of interest as well.
+- London Transport Museum – If you’re fascinated by trains, buses, automobiles and the history of transport in London (and really enjoyed visiting Cahoots) then you might also find this rather quirky museum of interest as well.
 It explores the link between transport and the growth of London over the past 200 years and they also organise ‘Hidden London’ tours of disused stations and secret sites across the city.
 The museum is free for children but costs £17.50 for adults.